The Oxford Book of Carols: History

-Vaughan Williams was a noted composer and arranger of music in the Anglican Church and a founder member of the English Folk Dance and Song Society.
+Vaughan Williams was a noted composer and arranger of music in the Anglican Church and a founding member of the English Folk Dance and Song Society.
 He was a scholar of English folk-song and his music was greatly influenced by traditional folk forms.
 Vaughan Williams had collaborated with Percy Dearmer on the production of the English Hymnal, which was published in 1906, and as with this hymnal, The Oxford Book of Carols favoured traditional folk tunes and polyphonic arrangements of carols, instead of the Victorian hymn tunes that Vaughan Williams considered to be over-sentimental and Germanic in tone.
 Vaughan Williams in particular drew on music from his own childhood and his scholarship of English folk music, and was driven by his conviction that the music of ordinary people should be valued.

 Editions

 The Oxford Book of Carols has been reprinted many times.
 It was re-engraved and reset in a slightly larger format in 1964, at which time some of the medieval carols were re-edited.
 The most recent impression is dated 26 January 1984 and is still in print.

 The New Oxford Book of Carols was published in 1992 by OUP.
 Anthologists Hugh Keyte and Andrew Parrott make few references to OBC in their Introduction and their aim appears the same as Dearmer's in 1928.
 The enormous task was shared by both sets of anthologists and Keyte and Parrott issued The Shorter New Oxford Book of Carols in 1993.